Anele0722/Anele0722/README.md

 - 👋 Hi, I’m @Anele0722
-- 👀 I’m interested in blockchain,smart contract, solidity
+- 👀 I’m interested in blockchain and web3
-- 🌱 I’m currently learning blockchain developmnet
+- 🌱 I’m currently learning smart contract auditing
-- 💞️ I’m looking to collaborate on Solidity projects
+- 💞️ I’m looking to collaborate on smart contract, nft and dApp
 - 📫 How to reach me ayneetwala@gmail.com

 <!---